MA3452 Syllabus - Vector Calculus And Complex Functions - 2021 Regulation Anna University

 COURSE OBJECTIVES:

-• To acquaint the student with the concepts of vector calculus, needed for
+• To acquaint the student with the concepts of vector calculus, needed for problems in all engineering disciplines.

 • To develop an understanding of the standard techniques of complex variable theory so as to enable the student to apply them with confidence, in application areas such as heat conduction, elasticity, fluid dynamics and flow the of electric current.